Joint Custody vs Legal Guardianship: What’s the difference?

 When deciding in any case who has the right to care for a child, whether it be a legal guardianship or a custody agreement, the court considers these factors:

-• The best interest of the child – the most important factor where the court decides what will best serve that individual child.
+• The child’s best interest is the most important factor in the court’s decision on what will best serve that child.

 • Any history of abuse or domestic violence.